 Buying and selling a home can sometimes feel like a game of “hurry up and wait.”
 Because of this, you’ll want to be as up-to-date as possible.
 When something comes up that requires your attention, you’ll want to know immediately, so that you can keep things moving forward.

-While ListedKit does not offer a text notification service through their management platform, you will find the option available through Transactly.
-However, ListedKit does include automated email reminders that directs agents and clients back to their respective portals to follow up on or complete tasks.
+While ListedKit does not offer a text notification service through its management platform, you will find the option available through Transactly.
+However, ListedKit does include automated email reminders that direct agents and clients back to their respective portals to follow up on or complete tasks.

 For those who don’t want to rely on emails, text notifications may be a desired feature.